schmidtmarek/GCTidy/README.md

 STEP 1:  MANUALLY download data file from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 STEP 2:  MANUALLY unZIP downloaded file into ./data/ folder into your R default path (obtained by getwd() )

 then source script file "run_analysis.R"

-which run following steps to get Tidy data set:
+which run following steps to get desired Tidy data set:

-load available column list

-Now using subsetting with help of regular expression matching to find ONLY mean+std MEASUREMENTS:

-finding columns ~ features containing "mean" and not starting with "f" as f are FFT applied signals (= NOT measured)

-finding columns ~ features containing "std and not starting with "f" as f are FFT applied signals (= NOT measured)

-finding columns ~ features that also Do NOT contain "Jerk" as Jerk were derived (= NOT measured)

-finding columns ~ features that also Do NOT contain "Jerk" as Jerk were derived (= NOT measured)

-finding columns ~ features that also Do NOT contain "Mag" as Magnitudes were calculated (= NOT measured)

-finding columns ~ features that also Do NOT contain "Mag" as Magnitudes were calculated (= NOT measured)

-concatenate column indexes for extraction

-concatenate column names for extraction

-first step to prepare vector of NULL values, each NA means column is skipped during table read

-then apply colClasses to column indexes that have to be picked up from source

-load test data set into R

-obtain loaded column names (prefixed with "V" + extracted column index) and reorder columns in test_set

-rename columns as defined in features list
+1) using regular expressions filter/prepare columne vector to import (only mean+std measurements, no derived/calculated columns)

-load train data set into R + reorder columns
+2) load test & train data set into R

-rename columns as defined in features list

-load test subjects and train subjects

-load test activities and train activities
+3) load subjects & activities

-load activity (descriptive) labels

-label activities preserving order and utilize inline lookup function

-MERGE test: set+subject+activity_label into test_set

-MERGE train: set+subject+activity_label into train_set

-MERGE into one data set
+4) merge all into FirstTidy data set

-Apply names to FirstTidy and Save to File
+5) Apply names to FirstTidy and Save to File

-Melt data set
+6) Melt data set

-Group by ActivityDescr and VolunteerID and apply mean to variables
+7) Group by ActivityDescr and VolunteerID and apply mean to variables

-Write final SecondTidy.TXT data set into file
+8) Write final SecondTidy.TXT data set into file